preethathewarrior/DataPreprocessing/README.md

 one-hot encoding, label encoding, making them suitable for analysis by machine learning algorithms.
 #### 5. Feature Scaling:
-After the process of encoding, perform the scaling of the features using standardscaler
+After the process of encoding, perform the scaling of the features using standardscaler and minmaxscaler

 ## PDF of the project
 #### The pdf is given below.